ElectionDataAnalysis/electiondata/docs/User_Guide.md

  (2) Copy the templates from `templates/munger_templates` to your munger directory.
 Every munger must have a value for `file_type`; depending your `file_type` other parameters may be required.
 Types currently supported are:

  #### NEW VERSION:
+ There are three main required parameters: `file_type`, `count_locations` and `string_locations`.
+Depending on the values of these, there are other required and optional fields.
  `file_type`: controls which pandas function reads the file contents
   * 'excel'
     * (optional) a list `sheets_to_read_names` (and/or `sheets_to_read_numbers`) of spreadsheets to read,